FAQs

 Q. How will the LLM policy be implemented?

 A. An author may complain to their AC that a summary (and/or other parts of the review) have been prepared by an LLM that has seen the paper.
 Such a complaint would need to be supported by an example summary (or other part of the review) prepared by the author giving the paper to an LLM.
 If this matches the referee’s comments sufficiently, ACs will pass the complaint on to PCs who are then entitled, but not required, to act.
-Complaints must not appear on the rebuttal, but be submitted on a separate form.
+Complaints must not appear on the rebuttal PDF, but should be submitted separately as confidential comments to the Area Chair.
 PCs strongly discourage frivolous complaints.
 Authors should be aware that a complaint to an AC about a review prepared by an LLM without reasonable evidence in support of that complaint, is wasting the ACs time.